Curating and bridging ideas for impact

 Introducing our leading edge offering portfolio

 We offer leading edge services to achieve what would not be possible using the routine management approaches.
-This is the main reason ECSI Consulting has been named among the top 15 global consultancies in the innovation market space (one of only two with a European headquarters) by Kennedy Research (today owned by ALM), the leading consulting industry analyst.
+This is the main reason ECSI Consulting has been named among the Top 5 global Strategy and Innovation consulting firms by ALM (former Kennedy Research, part of the Bloomberg Group), the leading consulting industry analyst”.
+In 2017, for the second time, we are in the elite of the consulting industry.

 How we work with clients